 Are you looking for a way improve services to underserved children, to encourage low income families to attend summer programs or Summer Reading activities, or be able to provide food to low income children over the summer?
 The Michigan Department of Education Summer Food Service Program may be a resource to meet these goals.
 The Summer Food Service Program (SFSP) was established to ensure that low income children continue to receive nutritious meals when school is not in session.
 Free meals, that meet federal nutrition guidelines, are provided to all children at approved SFSP sites in areas with significant concentrations of low income children.
 You can find more information on the program and how to collaborate with participating institutions at the Information for Public Libraries fact sheet.
 You can find participating site locations at http://www.mcgi.state.mi.us/schoolnutrition/.
 For more information, visit www.michigan.gov/sfsp or contact Bryan Van Dorn at 517-373-3347.

-CSLP is excited to announce a brand new partnership with Bedtime Math, the nonprofit spearheading a nationwide movement to help kids love math.
-Beginning with the 2014 summer reading program, CSLP is working with Bedtime Math's Summer of Numbers, a companion to the Fizz, Boom, Read summer reading program.
+CSLP is continuing to partner with national organizations in 2015.
+For those looking to expand into math topics, Bedtime Math is is partnering for the 2nd year.
+For 2015, Bedtime Math's Summer of Numbers program is focused on "Be A Math Hero."
 Kids can log onto www.bedtimemath.org or download its app for iPhone or Android to get zany daily math riddles - all for free.
 Kids can track their progress using Bedtime Math's constellation map and shiny star stickers, which are available through the CSLP website.
 For more information, please see this Bedtime Math Flyer.
 For local promotion, you can use this poster.

 - National Geographic

 Do you need a flyer to advertise your summer reading program to your local teachers or a handout to give to parents?
 Feel free to download and personalize these flyers for your community.
-The Summer Reading program flyers for teachers and parents for 2015 will be out in spring 2015.
-Please see below for an example from 2014.
+The Summer Reading program flyers for teachers and parents include information and images from the 2015 program and have space for your library's contacts.

 The Library of Michigan purchases Summer Reading manuals from CSLP for each public library building in the state each year.
 The 2015 manuals were mailed on October 21st.
 We mail DVD versions of the manual only.
 If you are missing your manuals or cannot use a DVD, please contact the Library of Michigan.
 You may also purchase print copies of the manual from CSLP for $12.50 each, including shipping.